The academic experience at Saint Ignatius is characterized by rigor, reflection, and personal responsibility.

 A failing grade received on any of the grade reports should be considered a WARNING of a possible failure at the semester.
 The school policy is that a student will not normally receive a failing grade for the semester unless the student and parent are warned.
 The one exception is a dramatic drop in academic performance at the end of a semester.

 A student who has not received a failing grade on any grade report before the end of the semester may still fail a final exam or have a dramatic drop in performance during the final weeks of a course.
 Either or both situations could warrant a failing grade for the semester.
 In such cases prior warning will not have been given.
-Assignment of a failing grade under these circumstances will only be rendered with the permission of the Assistant Principal for Academic Programs.
+Assignment of a failing grade under these circumstances will only be rendered with the permission of the Assistant Prefect of Studies.

 F 0.00 Failing - indicates unacceptable level of knowledge and understanding of the content and skills and/or failure to do acceptable, required class work.
 (Percentage range: 0 to 59%)